flatsurf/sage-flatsurf/doc/examples/siegel_veech.md

 # Siegel-Veech Constants

-We count the number of cylinders of circumference at most $L$ in a surface a step in a potential computation of Siegel-Veech constants that David Aulicino was interested in.
+We count the number of cylinders of circumference at most $L$ in a surface as a step in a potential computation of Siegel-Veech constants that David Aulicino was interested in.